Friday, 24 March 2023

 • Using our new found knowledge to help us write some of our own penguin facts.

-• Sharing the book "How Long is a Whale?" and using it to help us compare different sea animals by their length in our Mathematics sessions.
-We will also compare penguins by their height to find out which penguin is the tallest and which is the shortest.
+• Sharing the book "How Long is a Whale?" and using it to help us compare different sea animals by their length.

 Drop in this week will be on MONDAY.